History of St. Bees School: The 1842 Scheme

 The school's newfound wealth was invested in consols, and by 1842 the amount had risen to a massive £30,000.
 Under the guidance of headmasters Bradley and the Rev. John Fox (1830–1841), the number of pupils had risen to over one hundred.
 The Rev. Miles Atkinson (1841–1854) then presided over what was known as "The 1842 Scheme"; sixty boys from Cumberland and Westmorland whose parents could not pay fees were to be boarded and educated at the school at the cost of £20 each.
 In addition the school was to be able to accommodate ninety day pupils.
 This necessitated a relatively large expansion of the school facilities, paid for by the windfall from the mineral rights.

 On 5 April 1842 the foundation stone was laid for what now encompasses the East and South blocks of the "Quad".
 The South block became the Headmaster's residence, and one hundred and fifty years later serves as the home of the English and Maths departments and International Centre (previously occupied for many years by the Matron's ward) and a flat.
 The East block was for many years known as "Big School" and today is occupied by a dining room, classrooms and the Sixth Form Centre.
 In the centre of the structure is a clock tower, with at the bottom a large entrance door.
 On the lintel, hewn into the sandstone, is the Latin motto Ingredere ut Proficias; "Enter, that you may become skilled".

 In 1848 old boy (alumnus) John Fox, then Provost of Queen's College, Oxford founded an exhibition, funded by £1,000 3 per cent consols.
 One exhibitioner a year would be given a grant of £30 per annum for a four-year course of study at Queen's, so long as they were from Cumberland (preferably) or Westmorland.

 The curriculum at this time was mostly classical although attention was paid to English.
 Not until the 1850s were the "modern" languages French and German introduced for study.
 By 1854 the tally of students had risen to over one hundred and fifty.
 Times changed, and in 1870 a new lease was negotiated with the Lonsdale family, with an increased dead rent of £500 per annum and 6d royalty per ton.
-Despite the school's wealth and academic lustre, the Education Commissioners for Cumberland remcommended in the 1870s that St. Bees cease teaching Ancient Greek and therefore become a "second rate school".
+Despite the school's wealth and academic lustre, the Education Commissioners for Cumberland recommended in the 1870s that St. Bees cease teaching Ancient Greek and therefore become a "second rate school".